G00303381/Linked_Data_Semantic_Web_Project/README.md

 	"Crime": "1022 ,Possession of drugs for personal use" }
 ```
-</br>Entering this page followed by a string value will query the Crimes.db file for crime offence records with similar values to the string entered by the user.
+</br>Entering this page followed by a string value will query the crime)offences table for crime offence records with similar values to the string entered by the user.
 - **(localhost:8080/crimesbyoffence/:offence)**
 </br>The expected response by querying the database using _(http://localhost:8080/crimesbyoffence/Rob)_:
 ```json